medale/scala-spark/presentation/SpeakerNotes.md

 * map - iterate over seq, one input, one output element
      * Immutability: underlying seq is not updated, returns new seq!
 * map - with named function
+   * can define function within a function (also imports)
    * if small function - pollute namespace, harder to read

 # wordCountLocal: map higher-order function w/ function literal